aws-samples/media-analysis-policy-evaluation-framework/README.md

-# Media Analysis and Policy Evaluation Framework
+# Video Extraction and Dynamic Analysis Framework

 ## Table of Content